wsfreund/RingerCore/readme.md

     (7, 2, [[[1, 2, 3], [2, 3], [3, 4, 5, 6]], [[[4, 7], []], [6]], 7], 0, 1)

-Now let's loop over the iterables and change their holden values:
+Looping over the iterables and change their holden values:

 ```python